raul23/interactive-organizer/README.rst

                                                    metadata searching like book, novel, series, volume and others, as well as probable publication years like (so 1999 is ignored while 2033 is not).
                                                    (default: ebook|book|novel|series|^ed(ition)?$|^vol(ume)?$|(19[0-9]|20[0-2])[0-9])
+     -m, ---metadata-fetch-order METADATA_SOURCE [METADATA_SOURCE ...]
+                                                   This option allows you to specify the online metadata sources and order in which the subcommands will try searching in them for books by their ISBN.
+                                                   The actual search is done by calibre's `fetch-ebook-metadata` command-line application, so any custom calibre metadata plugins can also be used.
+To see the currently available options, run `fetch-ebook-metadata --help` and check the description for the `--allowed-plugin` option.
+If you use Calibre versions that are older than 2.84, it's required to manually set this option to an empty string.
+                                                   (default: ['Goodreads', 'Google', 'Amazon.com', 'ISBNDB', 'WorldCat xISBN', 'OZON.ru'])
+     --owis, --organize-without-isbn-sources METADATA_SOURCE [METADATA_SOURCE ...]
+                                                   This option allows you to specify the online metadata sources in which the script will try searching for books by non-ISBN metadata (i.e. author and title).
+The actual search is done by calibre's `fetch-ebook-metadata` command-line application, so any custom calibre metadata plugins can also be used.
+To see the currently available options, run `fetch-ebook-metadata --help` and check the description for the `--allowed-plugin` option.
+Because Calibre versions older than 2.84 don't support the `--allowed-plugin` option, if you want to use such an old Calibre version you should manually set `organize_without_isbn_sources` to an empty string. (default: ['Goodreads', 'Google','Amazon.com'])

    Input/Output options:
      folder_to_organize                            Folder containing the ebook files that need to be organized.